noise-lab/ml-systems/docs/assignments/midterm.md

 Topics and coverage: All topics through Lecture 8 (Week 4) will be covered for the in-class portion.

-Notes: This portion of the midterm will be closed notes, books, etc., except you are permitted to bring one single-sided sheet of paper of notes.
+Notes: This portion of the exam will be closed notes, books, etc., except you are permitted to bring one single-sided sheet of paper of notes.
 The point of this exercise is largely to help you study.
 You probably won't need too much of it, and relying on it too much may cost you time.
 Therefore, feel free